Bliss

 end to that.

-But this in truth is a poem
+But this is in truth is a poem

 about the things